Are you comparing Webflow vs WordPress and wondering which one is better for you?

 WordPress – Localization

-WordPress is already fully translated into more than 62+ languages.
-This means you can use WordPress in your language.
+WordPress is already fully translated into more than 62 languages, so you can use it in your own language.

 Many popular WordPress themes and all the essential WordPress plugins are often fully translated into dozens of languages.